Great Migrations of the Northwest Passage Overview

-Escorted by a qualified expedition staff member and private Inuit guides, you’ll relish kayaking amongst pack-ice, admiring glistening glaciers, climbing icebergs, and finding yourself simply mesmerized by the majestic mountain scenes.
-Stimulate all of your senses and revel in this ultimate, once in a lifetime experience!
+Escorted by a qualified expedition staff member and Inuit guides, you’ll relish kayaking amongst pack-ice, climbing icebergs, and finding yourself simply mesmerized by the majestic mountain scenes.
+Stimulate all of your senses and revel in this epic Arctic wildlife safari!

-From our safari-style base camp along the ice floe edge of Lancaster Sound, which borders the Northwest Passage, we’ll set off on our daily adventures.
+From our safari-style base camp along the floe edge of Lancaster Sound, which borders the Northwest Passage, we’ll set off on our daily adventures.
 This region is world-renowned amongst filmmakers as one of the most prolific areas of wildlife in the Arctic.
 Much of the best wildlife footage is captured in this region and it is one of the few places where all of the Arctic marine animals co-mingle.
 Never before has access to this remote and largely inaccessible area been possible for all but the most dedicated and sponsored expeditions.
-Arctic Kingdom is proud to offer a privileged few virtual Arctic pioneers access to this pristine Arctic jewel.
+To a privileged few, Arctic Kingdom is proud to offer access to this pristine Arctic jewel.

 (Note: Snorkelling with whales is not guaranteed but if conditions present themselves we will provide the expertise and dry suits for guests to try).

-- Witness the beauty of life at the ice floe edge, where frozen ice meets open water – from crystaline icebergs, electric blue pack ice formations, hundreds of birds diving and weaving, and of course, the migrating pods of whales
+- Witness the beauty of life at the floe edge, where frozen ice meets open water – from crystalline icebergs and electric blue pack ice formations, to hundreds of birds diving and weaving, and of course, the migrating pods of whales.

-- Snorkel or dive along the ice floe edge, and exhilarate in the moment a narwhal and beluga swim inquisitively beneath you
+- Snorkel along the floe edge and exhilarate in the moment a narwhal and beluga swim inquisitively beneath you.

-- Listen to the chirps and whistles of the whale songs while underwater or from the surface through a hydrophone
+- Listen to the chirps and whistles of whale song while underwater or from the surface through a hydrophone.

-- Experience all aspects of the High Arctic, from Inuit culture to the spectacular landscapes of Baffin, Bylot and Devon Islands
+- Experience all aspects of the High Arctic, from Inuit culture to the spectacular landscapes of Baffin and Devon Islands.

-- Catch a glimpse of polar bear hunting for seals
+- Catch a glimpse of polar bears out hunting for seals.